UCONN

 UConn's rigorous, performance-oriented program encourages students to study the music of past generations while consciously striving to create music which is relevant to today.
 Course work includes beginning-to-advanced instruction in improvisation, jazz arranging and composition, jazz history, and participation in a variety of ensembles that perform extensively on and off campus.

-Jazz groups at UConn have placed first in competitions at the Villanova and Elmhurst jazz competitions, performed at major jazz festivals and educational conferences, and have garnered favorable reviews for their CD, UConn Jazz.
+Jazz groups at UConn have placed first in competitions at the Villanova and Elmhurst jazz competitions, performed at major jazz festivals and educational conferences, and have garnered favorable reviews for their CD,

 UConn is committed to hiring accomplished faculty members who are identified as major creative forces on the international music scene.
 Because the program is small and selective, faculty members know students personally and show a genuine interest and concern for their musical development.